Can’t find any Gruyère? Don’t worry, these Gruyère cheese substitutes will work perfectly!

 Gruyère, for example, is rich, creamy, and wonderfully nutty.
 So if you need it for a recipe, I highly recommend finding some.

 But if you can’t, don’t panic!
 This list of 10 Gruyère cheese substitutes will help you find the perfect replacement.

 What is Gruyère Cheese?

-One downside to using Gruyère in a recipe is that it’s pretty expensive.
-If you want to splurge, I’d say it’s worth it.
+But if you want to splurge, I’d say it’s worth it.

 But if not, these Gruyère cheese substitutes will be just as delicious.

 Gruyère is a very rich and creamy cheese.
 It also has a nutty flavor and is noticeably, but not overwhelmingly salty.

 Also, like most cheeses, the flavor changes with age.